karenpayneoregon/fluent-validation-tips/PasswordMatchAppNew/readme.md

 Demonstrates `password matching` functionality using NuGet package `FluentValidation` for input validation.
 Validators can be used in other project types besides console applications.

+This project is a simplier and better version than `PasswordMatchApp` project to learn from.

 ## Features

 - User registration with password confirmation